Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230606-120634.png)

-Use the `-Identity` parameter to get a specific label. **You cannot specify the label's DisplayName property for the `Identity` parameter.** Insteady, you must specify the label's GUID or Name property.
-The label's GUID is the `ExchangeObjectId`.
-In the case of Microsoft's default labels, the ExchangeObjectId is the same as the label's Name (see above).
-However, these two values will be different for custom labels that you create.
+Use the `-Identity` parameter to get a specific label.
+This parameter takes the label's Name property or GUID (ExchangeObjectId). **You cannot specify the label's DisplayName property for the `Identity` parameter.** In the case of Microsoft's default labels (see above picture), the ExchangeObjectId is the same as the label's Name.
+However, these two values will be different for custom labels that you create

 ![](img/20230657-045742.png)